Favourited 884 times

 Help with Computers/ Internet

 In an eco-house, there is much to learn about sustainable living practices: how composting toilets work, organic waste composting practices, greywater management and rainwater collection, water conservation, and how to live in a manner that benefits the environment rather than adds to its problems.
+We're open to an exchange of ideas and how to do things better if you have any good ideas.
 We also cook gluten/dairy-free vegan banana cakes on a regular basis and are happy to share those recipes.
 If you're not sure about something, please ask.

-Carpentry and woodwork: There is no shortage of projects: tables, cabinet doors, lampshades, cupboards, chairs...
+Carpentry and woodwork: There is no shortage of projects: windows, cabinet doors, lampshades, chairs, tables, shelving, a sofa for the volunteer quarters...
 Pick something and go for it.
-We have loads of recycled wood and bamboo to work with, and all the tools you'll need for the job.
+We have loads of recycled wood and bamboo to work with, and all the tools (electric and manual) that you'll need for the job.

-Artists: if you have a creative idea and would like to explore it, let's take a look at your proposed project and see if it would suit our house.
+Artists: We have several projects in mind, including wall and floor murals (paintings) in the house and some recycled art projects in the garden (mosaics, recycled glass, recycled wood & bamboo).
 Tell us about your preferred mediums, show us some examples if you have any, and give us an idea of what you're capable of.

 Reading Net: The idea is to add an extra layer of chill-zone to the loft where guests and volunteers can relax on a large net in the middle of the house.
 Anyone who knows anything about constructing a mountaineering net that will be comfortable enough to take a nap on is welcome.

 Accommodation is in the open-air loft.
 There are two double beds (four people maximum) and a hammock to chillax in, as well as a small chill-zone with a table, cushions, and power for recharging your electronics.
 There are also lockers with padlocks to keep your stuff safe and secure.
+It is a closed space with its own lockable door.
 It is your own space (for which you are responsible) while you are here.

 Mompiche is 3hrs from Esmeraldas in the province of Esmeraldas, Ecuador, and 2hrs from Pedernales in the south.
 After you contact us, we will send you links to maps and directions, and to some vital information you will need to know before coming to Mompiche (please read this to save yourself some hassles).
 We look forward to seeing you here.